Jingzhi-cyber/jz422-IDS706-Individual-Project3/README.md

 - **From Bar Chart:** The bar chart helps in identifying the most frequently occurring events, which can be crucial for understanding user behavior or system performance.

 - **From Time Series Plot:** The time series analysis reveals any cyclical patterns or anomalies in event occurrences, which are essential for predictive maintenance or resource allocation.

+### Conclusions and
+Based on the transformed data and visualizations, the project offers insights into user behavior and system performance.
+Recommendations include optimizing resource allocation based on peak times and focusing on prevalent event types for targeted improvements.

 ## Workflow
 ![Alt text](images/workflow.png)